Lead capture ads on TikTok are new but lead capturing using ads is not.

 Video content and the emergence of platforms like TikTok: Marketers’ Point Of View

-As far as watching videos is concerned, while the popularity of television is diminishing, channels like Netflix are a big hit with this generation.
-The reason – Netflix has charmingly nailed targeting and feeds super relevant content to its audience.
+As far as watching videos is concerned, while television’s popularity is diminishing, channels like Netflix are a big hit with this generation.
+The reason – Netflix has charmingly nailed targeting and feeds super-relevant content to its audience.
 Television is an incredible failure in this aspect.
-And, as far as creating videos is concerned, you would be surprised to know that over 500 hours of videos are created and uploaded on Youtube every single minute!
+As far as creating videos is concerned, you would be surprised to know that over 500 hours of videos are created and uploaded on YouTube every minute!

 You see, the end goal for all of this is to capture leads that will convert into customers.
-We all know, conversion is not a one-step miracle.
+We all know the conversion is not a one-step miracle.
 There are multiple lead nurturing activities that take place in-between capturing and converting.
-Almost 80% of businesses use marketing automation tools that help them in creating, scheduling, and publishing numerous behavior-driven activities.
+Almost 80% of businesses use marketing automation tools to create, schedule, and publish numerous behavior-driven activities.

 Fast becoming the most popular app in the world, TikTok gives everyone their sixty seconds of fame.
 As a user, you can log in, quickly create your own video, share it with the world.
 If your followers like what they see, they share it with others.

 TikTok’s U.S. installs were up 237 percent from 1.13 million in October 2017.
-Also, as of June 2018, the app had reached a global monthly active user count of 500 million.
+As of June 2018, the app had reached a global monthly active user count of 500 million.

 Say Hello to Lead capture ads on TikTok